Giving a voice to 70,000 staff and learners

 Participants felt the workshops were a great start, and the unions were pleased with the initial approach NZIST is taking to foster a strong participatory approach.

-“The collaborative approach to bulding the staff committee is really important,” says Sandra Grey, CE of the Tertiary Education Union.
+“The collaborative approach to building the staff committee is really important,” says Sandra Grey, CE of the Tertiary Education Union.

 “These are people who day-to-day have to learn to be flexible and adapt and they show it.
 They don’t have a fixed idea that they hold on to they work with others to create something better.
 It shows the capacity of the sector to learn and grow.”